-Best Time to Visit: Mild temperatures, longer days, trees and flowers in full bloom, and ample outdoor activities before the heat and humidity set in make spring (mid-March through end of May) an ideal time to visit.
+Best Time to Visit: Mild temperatures, longer days, trees and flowers in full bloom, and ample outdoor activities before the heat and humidity set in making spring (mid-March through the end of May) an ideal time to visit.
 Autumn, with its temperate weather and opportunities to take advantage of nearby fall foliage, also showcase Atlanta at its best.

 Language: English, though the city and nearby suburbs are home to large immigrant and refugee communities.

 Getting Around: While Atlanta is a car-heavy city, visitors staying downtown or Midtown can easily walk or take the city's transit system, MARTA, to most popular attractions.
 Otherwise, renting a car or using a ride-share app is the best way to get around.

 Travel Tip: As mentioned above, both downtown and Midtown are served by public transportation and are quite walkable, so if you don't want to be car-dependent, those are your best bets for hotels.
 Also, no trip to the city is complete without a walk or ride on the popular Beltline Eastside Trail, a three-mile mixed use paved path from Midtown to Reynoldstown that connects Piedmont Park, Historic Fourth Ward Park, and the Freedom Park trail.

 Atlanta truly has something for everything.
 There are plenty of options for family-friendly outings, such as Zoo Atlanta, the Georgia Aquarium and the Center for Puppetry Arts.
 Foodies, history buffs, nature enthusiasts, art lovers, and sports fans will also find attractions that cater to their tastes.
 It also serves as a good hub for taking day trips.